Download free federal resume templates

 Outline your work history.

 On a federal resume, you have to approach the work history section with greater detail.
-You need to describe your job thoroughly as well as your accomplishments and results.
+Thoroughly describe your job as well as your accomplishments and results.
 Employment details you need to list for each position include:

 - Job title